 She has expertise in analysing interdependencies between countries/regions and developing different modelling techniques (including Bayesian methods) and frameworks to inform policymaking.
 She has undertaken work for the Economic Statistics Centre of Excellence.
 Previously, Sharada worked as a Consultant and PhD Trainee for the European Central Bank, modelling the impact of macroprudential policies.

-Gioele is a lecturer in economics at the University of Strathclyde.
+Gioele is a senior lecturer in economics at the University of Strathclyde.

 Gioele is specialised in the development and application of Computable General Equilibrium (CGE) models for policy analysis.
 He is generally interested in regional macroeconomics and on the impact of regional policies on the wider economy.